When traveling to Estonia, the requirements established in Estonia must be followed. Read about them from kriis.ee website.

-- In lectures, seminars and other gatherings related to research and teaching, all participants must register.
+- In lectures, seminars and other gatherings related to research and teaching, all participants must be registered.

-- Please check and correct your contact details (especially telephone number) provided to the university so that the university can contact you quickly if necessary.
+- Please check and correct your contact details provided to the university so that the university can contact you quickly if necessary.

 Conditions for conducting physical studies